 The preceding five year design and construction process enabled the architects to gain a deep understanding of The Cooperage’s industrial heritage and opened up new opportunities for its role as a contemporary family dwelling.
 Although the building is not listed, it was a high priority for Chris Dyson, their client and the Conservation Officer to preserve and celebrate the remaining original elements.

 Clement EB24 steel windows with genuine T Bars were selected to replace the original fenestration because they offer a similar appearance but greater thermal and acoustic performance to the originals.
 A series of both internal and external bespoke door screens were also manufactured for the project in Clement W20 sections.
 These feature genuine T Bars to match the windows and provide the ‘industrial look’ which is in keeping with the character of the property.
 RAL 7016 Anthracite Grey semi gloss polyester powder paint was chosen for both the windows and doors to complete the look.

 In 2017, Chris Dyson Architects won the RIBA London Award for The Cooperage.

 Site: The Cooperage, London

 Specification: Clement EB24 and W20 ranges with genuine T bars

 Multi point locking FF02 handles in satin bronze finish and FA5220 Hardy handles in dark bronze finish

 All hinges and vents painted to match frames

-Clement EB24 and W20 bespoke steel windows are manufactured from hot rolled steel window sections generally in compliance with BS 6510 which are produced from recycled steel source material.
-Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 or BS EN 13438.
+Clement EB24 and W20 bespoke steel windows and doors are manufactured from hot rolled steel window and door profiles generally in compliance with BS 6510 Revision 10 Nov 2020 which are produced from 98% recycled steel source material.
+Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 2005 EN 13438 2018.